cwells/adhd/README.md

 adhd example --help-plugins
 ```

-You may disable plugins on the command line.
-For example, if you want to run a
+You may disable individual plugins on the command line.
+For example, if you want
-shell but not be prompted for an MFA code, you can use:
+to run a shell but not be prompted for an MFA code, you can use:

 ```
 adhd example --plugin aws:off bash